Bac Lieu Province General Information

-Bac Lieu is generally in the Mekong Delta, although it is slightly to the south of the Mekong’s main outflows.
+Bac Lieu is generally in the Mekong Delta, although it is slightly to the south of Mekong’s main outflows.
 Bac Lieu is around 100 km south of Can Tho, the largest city in the Mekong Delta.

 The most important parts of Bac Lieu’s economy are rice farming, fishing, food processing, and clothing manufacturing.

-After the Fall of Saigon, 30 April 1975, Bac Lieu Province and Cà Mau Province merged into one new entity called Minh Hai Province.
+After the Fall of Saigon, on 30th April 1975, Bac Lieu Province and Cà Mau Province merged into one new entity called Minh Hai Province.
 Although it is located in Vietnam, many years ago this land was a part of the Khmer Empire which ruled most of Indochina many centuries ago.
 It is still home to many ethnic Khmer people.
 In 1996, Minh Hai Province was split into two, with the northeast becoming Bac Lieu Province and the southwest becoming Ca Mau Province.

 Vong Co, an important song in the traditional music of southern Vietnam, was composed in Bac Lieu around 1918 or 1919.